Workflows & Recipes

 With Hive

 Three tool calls through one connection.
 One API key.
-One response schema.
+One execution contract.
 One rate limiter.

 import requests